DaniFoldi/ProtoGUI/README.md

     aliases: # default: []; the commands that open the GUI
       - test
       - testcommand
-    permission: 'somepermission.test' # default: bungeegui.gui.<guiname>; overrides the permission required to execute the commands
+    permission: 'somepermission.test' # default: protogui.gui.<guiname>; overrides the permission required to execute the commands
     size: 27 # default: 54; the size of the GUI
     title: '&2Test {target}' # default: GUI <guiname>; the title of the GUI displayed on top
     selfTarget: false # default: true; can the executing player and the target be the same player